 Writes Hill: “Which is more inhumane, to put men on the yard that you know will try and kill each other or to lock them up to keep them separated and give them yard periodically?
 A lot of men don’t mind being locked up all day if it means saving their life or keeping them from having to take someone else’s.”

-To make our Oculus plan work, we’d need to design a modified World of Warcraft or Second Life style of networked role playing game to turn prison into Ready Player One.
+To make this work, we’d need to design a modified World of Warcraft or Second Life style of networked role playing game to turn prison into Ready Player One.
 Critics will say, “Prisoners shouldn’t be allowed to play video games!”, but what this will be more like an education/rehab simulation than Grand Theft Auto.
 The goal is to work your way out of prison and into upstanding society status.
 If you’re locked away for life, the goal would be to unlock perks for good behavior and to perhaps eventually contribute to society as a virtual worker.

 Basically, you would have players control characters that gain upgrades and points for completing classes, work, or therapy sessions, and for interacting collaboratively with other prisoners to do simulated tasks.
 I’d propose we stick Minecraft and some other apps in there to simulate the paint brushes that prisoners get when they behave well in regular prison.
 If you behave well, you unlock more of these.
 If you are violent or non-collaborative in the simulation, you get those things taken away from you.